Dr. ARod's Art

 For more details about the genesis of this sculpture, check this out!

-This video shows I share my method for creating these huge pinwheels.
+Dr. ARod shares his method for creating these huge pinwheels.

 You only need a bicycle wheel, some water bottles, and tape.